 Some real estate market segments may perform better during a period of economic downturn or market volatility.
 For instance, the multifamily sector could outperform commercial properties, despite a challenging economic environment.
 Though there are still risks associated with multifamily housing, demand for residential rentals tends to be more reliable than for commercial properties.
 While everyone needs a place to live, not everyone is a business owner, and not every business can weather times of economic downturn.

 When you research and understand the market in your area, you can find the right opportunities for real estate investment and build a passive income stream.

 4. Select the Right Sources for Capital

-If you don’t have enough savings to fund your investment, you may want to seek other sources of capital, such as a mortgage loan.
+If you don’t have enough savings to fund your investment, you may want to seek other sources of capital, such as a mortgage or loan.
 You can also leverage your retirement assets to generate rental income.
 However, doing so can incur risk.
 For example, if you borrow against your 401(k) while you are under the age of 59 ½, you must repay the loan with interest within five years to avoid penalties and taxes.

-For example, if you have a self-directed IRA, you have the opportunity to make investment decisions based on your expertise and knowledge, so you can use it to buy residential or commercial residential properties.
-You can even leverage your cash to buy land that can generate passive income.
+If you have a self-directed IRA, you have the opportunity to make investment decisions based on your expertise and knowledge, so you can use it to buy residential properties, commercial residential properties, or land that can generate passive income.
 When you leverage your retirement assets, you can avoid taking on a loan and paying interest to a lender.
 If you choose to follow this route, you will have to follow the associated IRS rules.